 With our research team, I helped facilitate or participate in face-to-face interviews with our users and potential users.
 This helped us get insight into the "why" behind the "what" and dive deeper into mental models and empathise with users problems.

-User testing helped us quickly test DrEd and competitors to gain usability insights.
-This usually involved speak-out-loud testing, 5 second tests and task-based tests.
+Remote unmoderated and moderated user testing helped us quickly test DrEd and competitors to gain usability insights.
+This usually involved speak-out-loud testing, 5-second tests and task-based tests.

 After unearthing insights and user problems/needs, we moved into ideation work.
 A few workshops were facilitated with various stakeholders across the business (marketing, doctors, pharmacy, engineering etc.) where research was shared and exercises were conducted to quickly gather ideas.